-I love doing custom orders.
-Custom orders are a lot of work, but gives me different challenges, and a chance to expand different variations and patterns of work.
+I love working on custom orders.
+Custom orders are a lot of work since it often requires me to make something out of patterns I don’t have, but give me fun challenges.
+It is an opportunity to expand different variations and patterns of work.

 I was recently asked to make a modification of this dress.
-Her request was to keep the big buttons, add "rolled up sleeves", and big pockets.
-Before I made one for her, I made one sample to make sure if the patterns work.
-It ended up this dress was pretty simple, and can be adjusted in different sizes very very easily.
+Her request was to keep the big front buttons, add rolled up sleeves, and big pockets.
+Before I made one for her, I made one sample to make sure the patterns work.
+It turned out the dress was pretty simple to make.
+The dress can be adjusted to fit different sizes easily.

 You need measurements of your: